Have you ever had an Investment with Manchester Unity Assurance?

 - I was led to believe by Manchester Unity Assurance that I would generate a larger income from this investment.

-- I was not informed by Manchester Unity Assurance that there was a risk of losing money from my investment.
+- I was not advised by Manchester Unity Assurance that there was a risk of losing money from my investment.

 - I feel that Manchester Unity Assurance over exaggerated how the Investment would perform compared to how it is performing right now.